Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/MUST id="cpp-apisurface-auth-in-constructors" %} provide service client constructors or factories that accept any supported authentication credentials.

-Client libraries may support providing credential data via a connection string __ONLY IF__ the service provides a connection string to users via the portal or other tooling.
+{% include requirement/SHOULDNOT id="cpp-design-logical-client-surface-no-connection-strings" %} support providing credential data via a connection string.
+Connection string interfaces should be provided __ONLY IF__ the service provides a connection string to users via the portal or other tooling.

-{% include requirement/MUSTNOT id="cpp-design-logical-client-surface-no-connection-strings" %} support constructing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).
+{% include requirement/MUSTNOT id="cpp-design-logical-client-surface-no-connection-string-ctors" %} support constructing a service client with a connection string unless such connection string.
+Provide a `CreateFromConnectionString` static member function which returns a client instead to encourage customers to choose non-connection-string-based authentication.

 #### Response formats